Get the FREE one-click dictionary software for Windows

 "The old lady is boarding three men"

-Type of: boarding, cater, chow [informal], chuck [N. Amer, informal], come in, commission, committee, display, dwell, eats [informal], electrical device, enter, fare, flat solid, get in, get into, go in, go into, grub [informal], inhabit, live, lumber, move into, ply, populate, printed circuit, provide, sheet, supply, surface, table, theater stage [US], theatre stage, timber, video display
+Type of: boarding, cater, chow [informal], chuck [N. Amer, informal], come in, commission, committee, display, dwell, eats [informal], electrical device, enter, fare, flat solid, get in, get into, go in, go into, grub [informal], inhabit, live, lumber, move into, populate, printed circuit, provide, put up, sheet, supply, surface, table, theater stage [US], theatre stage, timber, video display

 Part of: ice hockey rink, ice-hockey rink